-Your child can walk, run, and crawl to go under, over, around, and through objects.
+Your kids can walk, run, and crawl to go under, over, around, and through objects.

-Get your child to move heavy objects, which makes him more aware of his body and capabilities.
+Get children to move heavy objects, which makes them more aware of their bodies and capabilities.

 This is also a good activity for building strong muscles.